cordellbonnieux/Draw-And-Conquer/README.md

 - Current queue status: "[X] of [Y] players are ready"
 - A ready/not ready toggle button

+Matchmaking server is always standby for players to enqueue.
+When player enqueues, they must provide a UUID and a name.
+The name is not used in the matchmaking process, but it is used to identify the player in the game session.

 ```json
 // Client -> Server Enqueue Request
 {